 This course is a blast!
-The boys are constantly busy with so many fun activities that they are always doing something new and exciting.
+The boys and girls are constantly busy with so many fun activities that they are always doing something new and exciting.
 The best part is that they are learning all of the leadership skills while having a great time.

 A summary of the course schedule can be viewed by clicking here.